ethereum/web3.py/docs/middleware.rst

 -----------------------

 Middleware can be added, removed, replaced, and cleared at runtime.
 To make that easier, you can name the middleware for later reference.
-Alternatively, you can use a reference to the middleware itself.

 Middleware Order
 ~~~~~~~~~~~~~~~~~~